SteveBronder/ideas/yae.md

 ## My Ideal Matrix Library

 I want to write my perfect matrix/tensor library.
-E igen is great, but there are a few things that are not possible in their project.
+Eigen is great, but there are a few things that are not possible in their project.
 And by "not possible" I mean that I or others have offered to implement or have implemented these things and they either did not work given Eigen's backend code or the Eigen team did not like them.

 1. The matrices should be usable in a constexpr context.